Many times we wonder why Ginger is so spicy?

 In fact, Gingerol and Shogaol are closer to Piperine (Black Pepper) in terms of heat.

 Capsaicin is around 1000 times hotter than Shogaol, ginger’s most spicy chemical!
-Hope this would give you some perspective of heat in them.
+Hope this would give you some perspective on the heat in them.

 Raw Ginger vs Cooked Ginger: Spice Comparison